FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 # Firefox subscription service

+NB: From version 63 and onwards Firefox has removed the ability to add your own subscription services that aren't standalone programs.
+This makes it impossible to add FreshRSS.

-You can manually add your FreshRSS app to the list of Firefox subscription services which will enable you to subscribe to sites which provide a feed link using the Firefox built-in "Subscribe" button.
+If you're using a version pre-63 you can manually add your FreshRSS app to the list of Firefox subscription services, which enables you to subscribe to sites which provide a feed link using the Firefox built-in "Subscribe" button.
 An in-depth process is described in the [official documentation](https://developer.mozilla.org/en-US/Firefox/Releases/2/Adding_feed_readers_to_Firefox) but you can use the following steps:

   1. Open about:config in Firefox